Preventing and reducing homelessness: An integrated data project

 3. Had both experiences

-The data sources used in this project are:
+The data sources used in this project:

 • SDPR B.C.
 Employment and Assistance data

-• BC Housing Homeless Individual and Families Information System (HIFIS) shelter data
+• BC Housing Homeless Individual and Families Information System (HIFIS) Shelter data

 • Ministry of Health’s Medical Services Plan (MSP) registry for demographic data